 In August 2020, the FASB issued ASU No. 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, ("ASU 2020-06").
 ASU 2020-06 simplifies the accounting for debt with conversion options, revises the criteria for applying the derivatives scope exception for contracts in an entity's own equity, and improves the consistency for the calculation of earnings per share.
 We adopted ASU 2020-06 on October 1, 2022 using the modified retrospective approach.
-As a result, the 3.00% Convertible Senior Notes due 2025 (the "Notes") are no longer bifurcated into separate liability and equity components.
+As a result, the 3.00% Convertible Senior Notes due 2025 (the "2025 Notes" and together with the 2028 Notes (as defined below) and the 2025 Modified Notes (as defined below), the "Notes") are no longer bifurcated into separate liability and equity components.
+The 2028 Notes (as defined below) were issued during June 2023.
 The adoption does not have a material impact on our Condensed Consolidated Statements of Operations and Cash Flows.